lmisuganda/Other-resources/README.md

 # Other-resources

-Other code resources for the LMIS project (e.g., Standard Reports)
+Other code resources for the "backend" part of the LMIS project:

+- Small handy scripts
+- HTML and JS based Standard Reports
+- Interface between frontend and backend
+- Specification of typical DHIS2 server URLs